ismk/ismk.github.io/_posts/2014-04-01-Variable-Scope.md

 ####Global Scope

 When defining global scope, the variables would be accessible from any of the class or methods.
-Global scope is declared by using the prefix '$' sign before the variable name => $<variable-name>
+Global scope is declared by using the prefix '$' sign before the variable name => $variable-name

-Example: $color = "blue"
+		$color = "blue"

 ####Class Scope

 When defining class scope, the variables will be accessible only in the class its created in and not outside of it. simple.
-Class scope is declared by using the prefix '@@' sign before the variable name => @@<variable-name>
+Class scope is declared by using the prefix '@@' sign before the variable name => @@variable-name

-Example: @@color = "red"
+		@@color = "red"

 ####Instance Scope

-When defining instance scope, the variables will be accessible only inside of the class and cannot have any effect outside the class.Instance scope is declared by using the prefix '@' sign before the variable name => @<variable-name>
+When defining instance scope, the variables will be accessible only inside of the class and cannot have any effect outside the class.Instance scope is declared by using the prefix '@' sign before the variable name => @variable-name

-Example: @color = "yellow"
+		@color = "yellow"

 ####Local Scope

-When defining local scope, the variables which are declared outside of the class and objects, and cannot have any effect inside the class its not defined in, this goes for the methods too.Local scope does not need any prefix to be declared => <variable-name>
+When defining local scope, the variables which are declared outside of the class and objects, and cannot have any effect inside the class its not defined in, this goes for the methods too.Local scope does not need any prefix to be declared => variable-name

-Example: color = "white"
+		color = "white"